-Week Reading/Assignment Topic Week 1: Intro and Python review 1 (Week_01.html) Not required reading, but a fun intro to AI: People's Guide to AI 🗗 by Mimi Onuoha and Mother Cyborg (Diana Nucera) Course introduction (slides ☑) 1 (Week_01.html) Take the HiPerGator Account training ☑ Origins of AI as an academic discipline.
+Week AI-Related Topic # Contact Hours of Al- related Content Al-related readings, projects, assignments, etc. Week 1 Intro and Python review 3 hours Not required reading, but a fun intro to AI: People's Guide to AI by Mimi Onuoha and Mother Cyborg (Diana Nucera) Course introduction (slides 🖒 Take the HiPerGator Account training C Brief intro and history of AI slides Origins of AI as an academic discipline.
 A repeating pattern: major hype and enthusiasm followed by an AI "winter".
 Where are we now?
 Constant need to question!